boostorg/redis/README.md

 * `connection::async_exec` will write a request and read the response directly in the data structure passed by the user, avoiding temporaries altogether.
-* Multiple calls to `async_exec` will be coalesced in a single payload (pipelined) and written only once, improving performance massively.
+* Requests belonging to different `async_exec` will be coalesced in a single payload (pipelined) and written only once, improving performance massively.
 * Users have full control whether `async_exec` should remain suspended if a connection is lost, (among other things).
 See